chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

 As we can see, the simulated general evolution of the height seems to follow the experimentation results.
 However, on all 4 subplots, we notice that the height is overestimated.
 We also notice a slight shift to the right for :math:`H2`,  :math:`H3`, and :math:`H4` evolutions.
 These observations may be explained by the "highly viscous air" (fluid 0) that acts as an obstacle to the free flow of the water.
 Additionally, fluid 1 representing the water is 1000 times more viscous than regular water.
 With these results, we can see that the model needs to be improved to be able to accurately simulate low-viscosity fluids such as air.
+Furthermore, we observe that the wave formed at the impact with the obstacle doesn't collapse the right way due to the lack of compressibility of the air being simulated.

 -----------